smartlegionlab/smartlegionlab/README.md

  <img src="images/i.gif" alt="Innovation Icon"/>
 </p>

-*"We don't create information—we discover mathematical truths that were always there."*
+*"We don't create information — we discover mathematical truths that were always there."*

 ---